oanguenot/Lift/README.md

  - FEATURE: Allow to filter meetings (4 categories: Active, Not Begun, Ended and All)
  - FEATURE: Add languages management.
 (FR/US)
  - FEATURE: Allow to select text when displaying meetings information
- - REFACTORING: Use Backbone, Require, Jquery in order to have a MVC application
+ - REFACTORING: Use Backbone, Require, Jquery in order to have a MVC application (application fully rewritten)
- - FEATURE: Connect to ACS using quiet mode (no being visible by buddies)
+ - FIX: Connect to ACS using quiet mode (no being visible by buddies)

 ## Version 1.4.2
  - FIX: Remove double scrollbars in terms windows on Windows